Turpentine | Syncarpia Glomulifera

 Timber decking creates spaces that are functional, practical and aesthetically pleasing.
 With the right design and care a timber deck will make a valuable addition to any home or business, creating an outdoor living space that will be enjoyed for years to come.

-When it comes to fencing, timber is your natural choice.
+When it comes to fencing, timber is a natural choice.
 A material that is durable, strong and reliable it compliments almost every outdoor landscape and environment.
-Clear specification, detailed installation and appropriate maintenance will see any timber fence provide a natural and lasting property boundary and back drop for years to come.
+Clear specification, detailed installation and appropriate maintenance will ensure a timber fence provides a natural and lasting property boundary and back drop for years to come.

 Timber poles are utilised in structural construction to provide support for gravity loads and resistance against lateral forces.
 Not only serving a structural function, timber poles provide many aesthetic benefits, with their use in construction often complementing architectural designs aimed at harmonisation with the natural environment.